"Huh.... I thought it would be weirder."

 "I don't think this would help you there.
 Even if you could grow the ingredients necessary for the potion, and alter it to remove Vaermina's influence, you would still need a person who had been to the planet you want to go to."
 He shrugs, "And then you'd need enough Torpor for everyone you wanted to transport.
 Portal spells would be more useful."

 He catches his hand before it touches the bottle, picking it up to bring it closer so he can get a better look.
 "Oh, plenty.
 There's healing potions, stamina potions, potions to increase the amount of magicka you have access to for a time, invisibility potions, potions which sharpen eyesight, potions which clear your mind...
 It's as varied as any other magical field.
 And involves a lot more experimentation."

 He blinks.
 "Well...
 I could try to teach you a few things," he agrees after a moment, looking around at the plants on his table, "Here," he reaches out and tugs a berry off a little potted bush, and one of the flowers off the dragon's tongue, "Snowberries increase resistance to all the elements a small amount, but mixed with dragon's tongue pollen they'll greatly increase how much heat you can resist."
 He crushes the berry between his fingers, carefully pulling some of the pollen off the flower and mixing them together in one hand, "Quick and dirty alchemy," he adds, before dropping the mess into a glass of water and applying a burst of magicka.
-The water tints a pale red.
+The mess dissolves and the water tints a pale red.

 "Give it a try," he offers her a berry and the flower.

 As soon as she hits the water with magic, her berry and pollen mush dissolves and it tints a slightly darker red.